What is the course about?

 Word order, singular and plural verbs, verbs in the present, negating the verb, asking questions, comparative and superlative, attached pronoun with ( lakn) and weak verbs.

 By the end of this course you should be able to...

-- Write simple texts, e.g. a letter or a description of events/places/people
+- Write simple texts, e.g. advertisements, description of events/places/people.

 - Develop strategies for coping with unfamiliar language or unexpected responses, such as asking for repetition or clarification.

 What level is the course and do I need any particular skills?

 This course offers progression from Arabic 2 lower: module 1.
 Students should have studied Arabic for more than a

 For further details of the specific foreign language skills required for this level, please see the languages self-assessment chart at the start of the languages section of our course guide, or at http://www.citylit.ac.uk/self-assess-your-level.
 You will also need to be able to respond to simple instructions and explanations, as well as read course documents, in English.
 You will need to be at ease with the use of numbers for daily activities (e.g. using money, telling the time, using the 24 hour clock, reading timetables).
 It would also be helpful if you had some knowledge of basic grammar terminology such as: a verb, a noun and conjugation.

 How will I be taught, and will there be any work outside the class?

 The course is based on the communicative approach: